Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             --main_gff, please assign the path of other gff files here.
 If multiple gff files need to be assigned, just use space to separate them.
-      --fasta FASTA, -f FASTA
-                            Path of the genome fasta file.
-      --height HEIGHT, -he HEIGHT
-                            Please assign the height of the screenshot.
-Default is 1500.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
                             If TEX+/- wig file is required, please also assign the proper format here.
 The format is: